engineerbaz/DevOps-Bootcamp-2024/README.md

 # DevOps-Bootcamp-2024

-Join the [BAZTechKnow](https://baztechknow.com/) **DevOps Bootcamp** on 29th September 2024, 12 PM.
+Join the [BAZTechKnow](https://baztechknow.com/) **DevOps Bootcamp** on 29th September 2024, 12 PM (PKT).
 This intensive 8-hour bootcamp will give you the essential skills to thrive in the fast-paced DevOps world.
 🌟

 ![image](https://github.com/user-attachments/assets/6d19c569-bda4-4ddb-91a7-43521cf7e94c)